apache/parquet-site/content/en/blog/features/variant.md

 To enhance query performance and storage efficiency, Variant data can be **shredded** by extracting frequently accessed fields into separate, strongly-typed columns, as described in the [detailed shredding specification](https://github.com/apache/parquet-format/blob/master/VariantShredding.md).
 For each shredded field:

 - If the field **matches the expected schema**, its value is written to the strongly typed field.
-- If the field **does not match**, the original representation is written as Variant-encoded binary field and the corresponding strongly typed field is left NULL.
+- If the field **does not match**, the original representation is written as a Variant-encoded binary field and the corresponding strongly typed field is left NULL.

 ![Shredding Variant Visualization](/blog/variant/variant_shredding.png)

-The parquet writer, typically a query engine, decides which fields to shred based on access patterns and workload characteristics.
+The Parquet writer, typically a query engine, decides which fields to shred based on access patterns and workload characteristics.
 Once shredded, the standard Parquet columnar optimizations (encoding, compression, statistics) are used for the typed columns.

 ### Implementation Considerations